Getting Ready To Go To The Hospital

 Q: Who can be with me during labor and delivery?

 A: We understand this is a special time for you and your family.
-For the safety of our patients and staff, we must limit visitors to one designated support person per hospitalization.
+For the safety of our patients and staff, we must limit visitors to two designated support persons per day.
+Please note that only the first support person, typically your partner, will be allowed to stay overnight.
+Click here to see our most current visitor's guidelines.

-- Your birth partner/support person will wear a hospital-provided mask at all times in the hospital, regardless of vaccination status, and should limit the number of times they leave the room.
-Food may be ordered from the room, or from local food delivery services.
+- Your birth partner/support person will wear a hospital-provided mask at all times in the hospital, regardless of vaccination status.

 To ensure the safety of patients, visitors, and staff during the COVID-19 pandemic, all Doulas will follow the guidelines below that reflect many of the same requirements of our staff and visitors.
-Effective September 30, 2021, all Doulas will be required to show proof of a COVID-19 vaccination series completed at least two weeks ago in order to enter Labor and Delivery.
+Per the CDPH order on 11/22/21, all Doulas will be required to show proof of a COVID-19 vaccination series completed at least two weeks ago, including booster, in order to enter a Labor and Delivery patient room.

-- Not attend labor and delivery of patients who are COVID-19 positive.
+- Not be able to attend labor and delivery of patients who are COVID-19 positive.

 - Wear appropriate PPE per hospital guidelines.